julienneves/julienneves.github.io/_pages/about.md

   - /about.html
 ---
 ---
-I am a doctoral student in the Department of Economics at [Cornell Unviersity](https://as.vanderbilt.edu/econ).
-I am currently working under the supervision of [Marco Battaglini](http://www.mbattaglini.com/), [Eleonora Patacchini](http://elepatacchini.com/), and [Giulia Brancaccio](http://www.giulia-brancaccio.com/).
+I am an economist at Amazon.
+I did my Ph.D. in Economics at [Cornell Unviersity](https://as.vanderbilt.edu/econ) under the supervision of [Marco Battaglini](http://www.mbattaglini.com/), [Eleonora Patacchini](http://elepatacchini.com/), and [Giulia Brancaccio](http://www.giulia-brancaccio.com/).
  <!-- (co-chair), []() (co-chair), and [](). -->

 My research interests are political economics, networks, industrial organization, and econometrics.